University at Buffalo: Student housing

 Student residence halls are located on both the North and South Campuses.
 On the North Campus, there is the Ellicott Complex, which consists of Evans (formerly Porter), Fargo, Red Jacket, Richmond, Spaulding, and Wilkeson Quadrangles.
 The Ellicott Complex is also known as "Lego Land" because the shapes of the buildings resemble Legos stacked upon each other.
 Next to Fargo Quad is the newly built in 2011 Greiner Hall, a dorm strictly for sophomores.
 Also on North Campus is the Governors Complex, home to the Freshman Honors Housing and various other living communities.
 There are also off-campus housing options close to the north campus such as The Triad Apartments.

 On South Campus is Goodyear and Clement Hall.
 The unique aspect of these dorms is that residents share a bathroom with the adjacent room, rather than have a communal bathroom.
-Up until Spring of 2011, there were four other dorm buildings, referred to as "The Quad": MacDonald, Pritchard, Schoellkopf, and Michael Hall.
+Up until Spring of 2011, there were four other dorm buildings, referred to as "The Quad": MacDonald (named for Lillias MacDonald, UB's first dean of women), Pritchard, Schoellkopf, and Michael Hall.
 Michael Hall currently exists as the Student Health Center, the other three were demolished in 2018.

 In 1999, the university built its first apartment complex for families and graduate students at Flickinger Court.
 Since the success of Flickinger, UB has developed South Lake Village, Hadley Village, Flint Village, and Creekside Apartments.
 Most students who wish to still live on or near the North Campus but enjoy the lifestyle of apartment living take advantage of these apartments.
 University Village at Sweethome, Villas at Rensch, and Villas at Chestnut Ridge are student apartment communities adjacent to the North Campus and offer a shuttle service.
 Collegiate Village off campus apartments offers transportation to both North and South Campus.
 Students also find housing in private locations.
 Those locations are generally situated in the University Heights district of Buffalo, and other areas close to the North and South Campuses.
 The school assigns rooms based on a lottery system.